spirali/haydi/docs/source/pipeline.rst

    >>> domain.generate(5)
    [(0, 1), (0, 0), (1, 0), (0, 0), (1, 1)]

-By default, all elements are generated with the same probability, however in several places, it can be configured.
+By default, all elements are generated with the same probability, however it can be configured in some places.
 See the API documentation for :class:`Join`.

 When the argument of ``generate`` is ``None``, then we obtain an infinite pipeline of random instances.
 It usually makes sense in combination with a